Kale Swiss and Mushroom Strata

 Options, Options, LOTS of Options!

-I wandered around Aldi for a good 20 minutes trying to decide which cheese I wanted to use in my strata.
+I wandered around Aldi for a good 20 minutes trying to decide which cheese I wanted to use in this savory bread pudding.
 In the end, I decided to go with the least expensive (Swiss) to make sure it was still delicious at its most basic.
 BUT, if you want to get a little fancy, here are a few other cheeses that you can add in addition to or use to replace some of the swiss: brie, chevre, gruyere, or Parmesan (do Parm in addition to Swiss, not on its own).

 And if you’re just not into kale, it’s fine to sub spinach. :) Want to add meat?
 Brown some Italian sausage and add it in with your layers.